syrp-nz/silverstripe-cloudflare-purger/README.md

     public function Link()
     {
-        // This DO can be access as a sub-action on the controller of its parent page through its ID.
+        // This DO can be accessed as a sub-action on the controller of its parent page through its ID.
-        // If `CloudflarePurgeLinks` wasn't define, the individual URL of this DO would be purge, but not its parent. return $this->Parent()->Link($this->ID);
+        // If `CloudflarePurgeLinks` wasn't defined, the individual URL of this DO would be purge, but
+        // not its parent.
+        return $this->Parent()->Link($this->ID);
     }

     public function CloudflarePurgeLinks()
     {
         // The content of this DO is used when rendering the parent page.
-So when this DO is save, we want to purge the parent's page URL as well. return [$this->Link(), $this->Parent()->Link()];
+So when this DO is saved, we
+        // want to purge the parent's page URL as well. return [$this->Link(), $this->Parent()->Link()];
     }